Stornoway (residence)

 Stornoway is the name of the official residence of the leader of the Official Opposition in Canada, and has been used as such since 1950.
-It is provided in recognition of the opposition leader's position.
-Located at 541 Acacia Avenue in the Rockcliffe Park area of Ottawa, Ontario.
+It is provided in recognition of the opposition leader's position and is located at 541 Acacia Avenue in the Rockcliffe Park area of Ottawa, Ontario.
 Stornoway has assessed value $4,225,000 (2008) (based on this value, which is only an approximation of the market value, the municipal property taxes are calculated) and is maintained with $70,000 a year in government funds.
-The property has been owned and managed by the National Capital Commission since April 1986.
+The National Capital Commission has owned and managed the property since April 1986.
 The lot size, with a frontage of 228 ft and depth of 225 ft, is slightly irregular.

 The property is 5.1 km from Ottawa's Parliament Buildings, whereas the prime minister's official residence is only 3.0 km away from Parliament.
 It is located in an area which contains many ambassadorial residences.

 History

 The house was built by architect Allan Keefer in 1914 for Ottawa grocer Ascanio J. Major and was given the name "Stornoway" by the second occupants, Irvine Gale Perley-Robertson and Ethel Lesa Perley, after the ancestral home of the Perley family in the Outer Hebrides in Scotland.

-During the Second World War, from summer 1941 to 1945, Mrs. Perley-Robertson offered Stornoway to (then) Princess Juliana of the Netherlands as a temporary home-in-exile for the Dutch Royal Family, including the future Queen Beatrix of the Netherlands.
+During the Second World War, from summer 1941 to 1945, Mrs. Perley-Robertson offered Stornoway to (then) Princess Juliana of the Netherlands as a temporary home-in-exile for the Dutch royal family, including the future Queen Beatrix of the Netherlands.

 Stornoway has served its present role as the Official Opposition leader's residence since 1950, when it was purchased by a group of concerned citizens and later transferred to the Government of Canada.

 Although the Bloc Québécois were the official Opposition from 1993 to 1997, party leader Lucien Bouchard declined to move into the residence as a mark of protest against the federal government, choosing instead to live in nearby Gatineau, Quebec.
-His successor, Gilles Duceppe, also did not reside in Stornoway.
+His successors, Gilles Duceppe and Michel Gauthier, likewise did not reside in Stornoway.

-Following the 1997 election, when the Reform Party of Canada displaced the Bloc Québécois to become the largest opposition party, the new official Opposition leader, Preston Manning, declined to move in for a different reason: he protested that it was too extravagant and a waste of taxpayers' money, even joking that it should be used as a bingo hall to pay off the national debt.
-Manning asked that he be provided with a more 'modest' residence, but soon moved into Stornoway after his refusal to do so began to be portrayed in the media as a mark of disrespect for his position as the leader of the Opposition.
+Following the 1997 election, when the Reform Party of Canada became the Official Opposition, Reform leader Preston Manning also declined to move in, but for a different reason.
+Manning protested that Stornoway was too extravagant and a waste of taxpayer money, even joking that it should be used as a bingo hall to pay off the national debt.
+He asked to be provided with a more "modest" residence, but soon moved into Stornoway after his refusal to do so began to be portrayed in the media as a mark of disrespect for his position as the leader of the Opposition.